cryptexfinance/website/src/pages/blog/2021-12-29-meet-the-team-voith.md

 ---
 **"What did you do before Cryptex?"**

-I was working at a company called Opus.
+I was working at a company called Opolis.
 I was the lead engineer there.
-Opus is trying to make healthcare or benefits available at cheaper rates for freelancers.
+Opolis is trying to make healthcare or benefits available at cheaper rates for freelancers.
 I also did a bit of payroll automation or stuff like that.
 Yeah.
 So I was a lead engineer there.

 **"What is your role at Cryptex?"**